 Dice Baits Gear Guide

-An all-new JDM finesse fishing trend that’s taken the US bass-fishing market by storm, dice baits, also known as “fuzzy dice,” have captured the attention of curious fish and bass anglers with a crazy design that originated as a cube or hunk of plastic covered in tentacle-like appendages.
-On the surface, dice baits appear to be a ridiculous bass fishing trend, but fuzzy lures played a key role in major tournaments like Michael Neal’s MLF win on the St. Lawrence River in 2024 and Kyoya Fujita’s second-place finish in the Elite Series on Lake Seminole in 2023.
+An all-new JDM finesse-fishing trend that’s taken the US bass-fishing market by storm, dice baits, also known as “fuzzy dice,” have captured the attention of curious fish and bass anglers with a crazy design that originated as a cube or hunk of plastic covered in tentacle-like appendages.
+On the surface, dice baits appear to be a ridiculous bass fishing trend, but fuzzy baits have played a key role in major tournaments, including Michael Neal’s MLF win on the St. Lawrence River in 2024 and Kyoya Fujita’s second-place finish in the Elite Series on Lake Seminole in 2023.

-With increased pressure and advancements in sonar technology, finesse tactics like hover strolling and jig minnows have excelled in recent years, and dice baits fall into a similar category of hover finesse tactics that trigger a unique feeding response in bass.
-While a dice bait doesn’t necessarily mimic any type of forage, the key to this bait is imparting action to get the tentacles moving to create a unique sense of life that fish can’t resist.
+With increased pressure and advancements in sonar technology, newer finesse applications like hover strolling have excelled in recent years, and dice baits fall into a similar category of finesse tactics that trigger a feeding response in bass.
+While a dice bait doesn’t necessarily mimic any specific type of forage, the key to this bait is its unique appearance and subtle lifelike action that fish simply can't resist.
 In this gear guide, we’ll go over the best fishing gear to fish dice, examine salted and unsalted rigging options, and check out money-saving DIY alternatives for anglers who want to create and customize their own baits.

 Dice Bait Rods

-Dice baits are lightweight by nature and commonly thrown on a drop shot, wacky rig, neko, or fished weightless, so a finesse-oriented spinning rod or bait finesse casting setup is a good choice to improve casting distance and maximize sensitivity.
-A 6’6” to 7’2” medium light to medium power spinning rod with fast to extra-fast taper provides a good balance of sensitivity, handling, and leverage to allow for accurate casts with lightweight rigs and effective hooksets.
-Bait finesse casting gear is also a great choice for dice baits, as some anglers prefer the mechanics of a casting rod for making short accurate casts to bed fish, pitching to targets on live sonar, and delivering a hookset.
+Dice baits are typically lightweight and commonly thrown on drop shot, wacky, and Neko rigs, or even fished weightless on their own, so a finesse-oriented spinning rod or bait-finesse casting setup is a great choice for maximum casting ease.
+A 6’6” to 7’4” medium-light or medium spinning rod with a fast or extra-fast taper makes a great match while providing the required sensitivity and handling along with ample hook-setting power.
+Bait-finesse casting gear is also a solid choice for dice baits, as some anglers prefer the mechanics and enhanced control for pitching to bed fish or accurately casting to targets.

 Dice Bait Reels

-Specialized fishing reels aren’t necessary to throw dice baits, as any 2000- to 3000-size spinning reel you would employ for drop shots, wacky rigs, or finesse lures can be used effectively.
-If you’re going ultra-finesse with less than 6-lb line and a lightly weighted or weightless dice rig, it may be advantageous to use a smaller 1000- to 1500-size spinning reel for improved line management and handling.
-When making repeated casts to shallow fish that spook easily, consider using a bait finesse casting reel for the added convenience of engaging the spool with the thumb bar instead of constantly opening the bail to make a cast.
-Regardless of which setup you use, be sure your reel has a smooth-starting drag system since dice rig presentations are often characterized by thin-diameter fishing lines and light wire hooks.
+Specialized fishing reels aren’t necessary to throw dice baits, as any 2000- to 3000-size spinning reel employed for drop shots, wacky rigs, or finesse lures can be used effectively.
+If you’re going ultra-finesse with less than 6-lb line and a lightly weighted or weightless dice rig, you can even scale down to a smaller 1000- to 1500-size spinning reel to better match the lighter rod and line.
+When making repeated casts to shallow fish that often spook easily, consider using a specialized bait-finesse casting reel for added casting convenience and the ability to easily "feather" the spool with your thumb for a softer presentation.
+Regardless of the chosen setup, be sure your reel has a smooth drag system since dice rig presentations often include thin-diameter fishing lines and light-wire hooks.

 Dice Bait Line

-Ultra-thin fluorocarbon lines are popular for presenting small dice baits, but the ideal line choice may depend on how you plan on rigging up or the specific fishing application.
+Ultra-thin fluorocarbon lines are popular for presenting small dice baits, but the ideal line choice may depend on how you plan on rigging or the specific fishing application.
 If you’re making short pitches to the bank, sight fishing for bed fish, or casting to targets on live sonar, the translucency of a straight 4- to 6-lb fluorocarbon line provides added stealth while preventing the frustration of connection knots hanging up as they pass through the guides.
-When targeting fish in deeper water with dice baits on a drop shot, the strength and no-stretch power of an 8- to 15-lb braided mainline to fluorocarbon leader increases sensitivity and hook-setting power at the end of a long cast.
+When targeting fish in deeper water with dice baits, the strength and no-stretch power of an 8- to 15-lb braided mainline coupled with a fluorocarbon leader increases sensitivity and hook-setting power at long distances.

 Dice Bait Rigging Methods

-Commonly offered in salted, non-salted, or floating plastic model options, the composition of dice baits greatly affects their buoyancy and sink rate, ultimately providing different benefits based on how you choose to rig up.
-Non-salted dice baits float or fall slowly through the water column, making them perfect for wacky or neko rigs, pitching to bed fish, casting to live sonar targets, or sight fishing for cruising fish.
-Salted dice baits are packed with salt and sink faster through the water, making them ideal for deeper depths and drop shots, free rigs, and jika rigs.
+Commonly offered in non-salted and salted options, the composition of dice baits greatly affects their buoyancy and sink rate, ultimately providing different benefits based on how you choose to rig them.
+Non-salted dice baits float or sink slowly, making them perfect any time you're fishing very shallow or want to keep your bait up off the bottom.
+Salted dice baits are packed with salt for a bit of extra weight and a faster sink rate, giving them greater castability when rigged weightless while still producing nicely fished on typical dice-bait setups like drop shots, free rigs, and jika rigs.

 DIY Dice Baits

-As many tackle junkies know, shipping from overseas often comes with a hefty price tag due to the taxes, duties, and shipping costs incurred by importers, and there’s no exception with original JDM baits like the OSP Saikoro Dice which run $19.99 for a four-pack.
-While manufacturers are rushing to enter this category, these soft baits often come in limited pack quantities and remain costly no matter which brand you choose, so DIY and budget-minded anglers should experiment with homemade creations.
+As many tackle junkies know, shipping from overseas often comes with a hefty price tag due to the taxes, duties, and shipping costs incurred by importers.
+Dice baits are no exception, with original JDM baits like the OSP Saikoro Dice running $19.99 for a four pack.
+While manufacturers are rushing to enter this category, fuzzy dice often come in limited pack quantities and remain costly no matter which brand you choose, so DIY and budget-minded anglers should experiment with homemade creations.

 Using your favorite silicone skirt strand material, a Decoy Rubber Threader, and small sections of your favorite stick baits, you can create custom dice baits to save money and take advantage of this unique bass fishing trend.
-Simply attach one to three strands of silicone to the sharp wire end and flexible rubber holding section, pierce the threader through the soft plastic, and pull skirting material back through the plastic to create dice or give your baits new appendages.
+Simply attach one to three strands of silicone to the sharp wire end and flexible rubber holding section, pierce the threader through the soft plastic, and pull the skirting material back through the plastic to create new appendages.

 Dice Bait Colors

 Fuzzy dice baits fall into a one-off creature bait category of soft plastic lures that don’t necessarily mimic natural forage, so there’s no need to overthink color selection.
 If you are targeting bottom-dwelling bass over deep water with a drop shot, natural colors like shad or smoke mimic baitfish, while green pumpkin and brown shades better imitate bluegill, perch, or sunfish species.
-Dice baits are also highly effective for sight fishing applications, so don’t hesitate to use bright colors like white, pink, or black so you can easily identify them in the water when pitching to a bed fish or targeting shallow cruising fish.
+Dice baits are also highly effective for sight-fishing applications, so don’t hesitate to use bright colors like white or pink so you can easily identify them in the water when pitching to a bedding bass or targeting shallow cruising fish.

-While many bass fishing trends come and go, dice baits have cemented a spot in the arsenals of early adopters with their unique ability to capitalize on the curiosity of pressured fish.
-Regardless of your first impression of dice baits, they’re highly effective when fish are on beds during the spring, and provide anglers a serious edge by showing pressured fish something completely out of the ordinary when they’ve seen every bait imaginable.
+While many bass fishing trends come and go, dice baits have cemented a spot in the arsenals of early adopters with their unique ability to capitalize on the curiosity of fish that have seen it all.
+Regardless of your first impression of dice baits, they’re highly effective from shallow spawning beds to offshore structure and show pressured bass something unique and completely out of the ordinary.

 Related Articles